-Our research group is comprised of researchers based at the University of California, Santa Barbara (UCSB) and the London School of Hygiene and Tropical Medicine (LSHTM).
 Our research concerns the evolutionary anthropology of the human family.
-We are further united in our commitment to exploring the applied potential of evolutionary anthropology to critique and inform the actions of the international development sector.
+We are also interested in the applied potential of evolutionary anthropology to critique and inform the actions of the international development sector.
 We conduct field research at a demographic surveillance site in Mwanza (northwest Tanzania) managed by the Tanzanian National Institute for Medical Research.
-We also collaborate with Savannas Forever Tanzania (SFTZ) an NGO based in Arusha (northeast Tanzania) specializing in the evaluation of rural development projects.
+We also utilize large-scale surveys from both Sub-Saharan Africa and Europe to study family structure and human wellbeing across varying cultural contexts.

-Sophie Hedges (based at LSHTM) is researching parental investment in child education and child work in the context of demographic transition and shifting livelihoods.
-Follow Sophie’s awesome fieldwork blog.
+Sophie Hedges is a graduate student researching parental investment in child education and children’s work in the context of demographic transition and shifting livelihoods.
+Follow Sophie’s fieldwork blog.

-Anushé Hassan (based at LSHTM) is researching relationships between father absence and child wellbeing, with a focus on the status of fostered and orphaned children in rural Tanzania.
+Anushé Hassan is a graduate student researching relationships between parental care and child wellbeing, with a focus on the status of fostered and orphaned children in rural Tanzania.
 Follow Anushé’s tweets.

 Elizabeth Agey (main advisor Steve Gaulin) is researching parent-offspring conflict over marriage decisions in Nepal, and the effects this conflict has on reproduction and child health outcomes.

 Sarah Alami (main advisor Mike Gurven) is currently researching gendered health inequalities, and the reproductive and health consequences of women’s status.
 She conducts fieldwork in Amazonian Bolivia and Southeast Morocco.

 - Mhairi Gibson, University of Bristol

 - Rebecca Sear, London School of Hygiene and Tropical Medicine